huandichen/huandichen.github.io/_pages/about.md

 ---

-The visitor guided through these pages is warmly welcomed.
+*The visitor guided through these pages is warmly welcomed.*

-You have just read a [garden-path sentence] (https://en.wikipedia.org/wiki/Garden-path_sentence); you are also reading the website of someone who spends a lot of time thinking about how readers find their way through language.
+You have just read a [garden-path sentence](https://en.wikipedia.org/wiki/Garden-path_sentence); you are also reading the website of someone interested in reading, eye movements, and how readers find their way through language.

 I am currently an MSc Cognitive Neuroscience student at Radboud University Nijmegen.
-Before joining Radboud, I completed an MSc in Psycholinguistics at the University of Edinburgh, where I developed my interest in reading, eye movements, and sentence comprehension.
+Before joining Radboud, I completed an MSc in Psycholinguistics at the University of Edinburgh, where I developed my interest in <span style="color:#2a6fbb;"><strong>eye movements in reading and sentence comprehension</strong></span>.

-Broadly, my research interests center on ambiguity resolution.
+Broadly, my research interests center on <span style="color:#2a6fbb;"><strong>ambiguity resolution</strong></span>: what strategies help people recover from uncertainty.
 More recently, I have also become increasingly interested in multimodal communication and cognitive neuroscience methods, including EEG, MEG, MRI, and transcranial ultrasound stimulation.